agama-project/agama-project.github.io/docs/roadmap.md

 - Reorganize the commands `config` and `profile` at the command-line interface.
 - Enhancements on registration.
   - Support for extensions.
-  - Self-signed certificates for RMT and SCC proxy.
+  - Handling of self-signed certificates for RMT and SCC proxy.
 - Improvements at unattended installation.
   - Support to select individual software packages (beyond patterns).
   - Support for AutoYaST/SUSE-specific URLs.